denys-petryniak/nuxt-bnb/README.md

 # NuxtBnB

-NuxtBnB is an AirBnB App clone that uses Nuxt, Cloudinary, Stripe, Google Maps and Algolia.
+NuxtBnB is an AirBnB clone that uses Nuxt, Cloudinary, Stripe, Google Maps and Algolia.